 The saying hedging your bets is a pretty common phrase in everyday life, but when it comes to actual betting, it’s a term only experienced punters seem to have a grasp on.

-It’s a popular strategy among those in-the-know and is used in order to reduce the risk of your bet and increase your payout.
+It’s a popular strategy among seasoned gamblers in the know and is used in order to reduce the risk of your bet and increase your payout.
+Used correctly it can be an effective strategy.
+It is commonly used on betting exchange apps like Betfair and Betdaq.

 What Is Hedging Your Bets?

 To use hedging as a method you will place a back bet on one outcome and a lay bet on another.
-Usually, the back bet you place will usually be on an outsider, with your lay bet them operating as insurance.
+Usually, your second bet is insurance.

 Where Can I Use A Hedging Strategy?